codedge/laravel-selfupdater/README.md

 **IMPORTANT**:
 You're responsible to set the current version installed, either in the config file or better via the env variable `SELF_UPDATER_VERSION_INSTALLED`.

-Currently the fetching of the source is a _synchronous_ process.
+Currently, the fetching of the source is a _synchronous_ process.
 It is not run in background.

 ### Using Github